 - Venous thrombosis and pulmonary embolus

-- Wound healing complications ( necrosis etc)
+- Wound healing complications (necrosis etc)

 Abdominoplasty, and the related body contouring operations, all share similar risks and possible complications.
 Like all surgical procedures, bleeding or infection can occur, although both are unusual.
 If they do occur, they may require surgical treatment, hospitalization, or may be managed with lesser measures in some cases.
 Infection, when diagnosed early and not severe, may respond to antibiotics by mouth, for example.

-Seroma is discussed above under the use of drains
+Seroma is discussed above under the use of drains.

 Problems with poor or delayed healing of the incision can occur, leaving areas with widened scars after crust formation.
 This is a many times greater risk in smokers.
 All smokers must quit for this surgery.

 Blood clots can form in the legs (thrombophlebitis), with possible passage of a clot to the lungs.
 While rare, this is potentially a lethal problem.
 At one time, abdominoplasty patients were routinely kept on bed rest for several days after surgery; today, patients are routinely up and walking within a day or so after surgery.
 Early mobilization has always been felt to be one of the best preventive measures against thrombophlebitis, and we believe it to be of value in body contour surgery.
-However, several years ago I attending a safety course at the American Society for Aesthetic Plastic Surgery (ASAPS) annual meeting.
+However, several years ago I attended a safety course at the American Society for Aesthetic Plastic Surgery (ASAPS) annual meeting.
 There was strong evidence in favour of putting all tummy tuck patients on post-op blood thinners and I have done so ever since.
 I have been fortunate in that I have never had a patient develop an embolus or even clinically evident venous thrombosis.
-BUT our routine is
+BUT our routine is:

 - ALL patients must stop birth control pills and hormone replacement therapy